antarctica/bas-style-kit-file-upload-endpoint/README.md

 The application environment is set using the `FLASK_ENV` environment variable.
 A sample Dot ENV file, `.env.example`, describes how to set any required, or frequently changed options.
 See `config.py` for all available options.

+### Request IDs

+To aid in debugging, all requests will include a `X-Request-ID` header with one or more values.
+This can be used to trace requests through different services such as a load balancer, cache and other layers.

+This API will check whether incoming requests already include a request ID, if a single value has been set (either by another service or by the client) an additional value is appended to ensure there is at least one known unique value (as a client may use something non-unique).
+If there are already multiple values it is assumed this has already been done and that one is already unique.
+Where there isn't a request ID, one will be assigned.

 ### Error tracking

 To ensure the reliability of this API, errors are logged to